Language

 How quotas work

-Word count is calculated from the source text in your Smartcat bilingual DOCX and is deducted at the point of import — not at the point of translation.
+Word count is calculated from the source text in your uploaded project files and is deducted at the point of import — not at the point of translation.
 If a document exceeds your per-document limit or would push you over your monthly quota, the project is still created but translation is blocked until you upgrade or your quota resets.

 Monthly quotas reset at the start of each billing cycle.
 The current quota usage is visible in Settings → Plan & Usage.